anacidre/AngularWorkshop/Step 4: Data Binding.md

 }
 ```

-What we want to do now is pass the order total from the coffee-menu component to the order component, to do so we need to use the decorator '@Input:
+What we want to do now is pass the order total from the coffee-menu component to the order component, to do so we need to use the decorator `@Input`, that will be imported as well in the component:

 ```
 import { Component, OnInit, Input } from '@angular/core';